🔳 Our innovation framework

 Our innovation framework always starts with the Problem.
 It describes the unresolved issues that your customers face in the market and that you intend to solve — even if only partially.

 This is the core of your vision and what you are determined to change.
 The amount of change you will deliver will define the level of innovation you’ll deliver.
-Solving small problems a step at a time delivers incremental innovation.
-Solving problems that were deemed impossible to crack until now is the essence of innovation.
+Solving minor problems a step at a time provides incremental innovation.
+Solving problems that were previously deemed impossible is the essence of innovation.
 To break down the understanding of the problem, it’s usually easier to explain the key Pain points that constitute it.
-The customers will perceive some of them, but some might still be invisible to them.
+Some customers will perceive them, while others might still remain invisible.

 Customers are simply defined by answering the question, “Who has the problem?”.
-A customer segment is a group of customers having the same type and amount of pain points simultaneously.
+A customer segment is a group of customers who share the same type and number of pain points simultaneously.

 We also define the key stakeholders involved in the problem.